 TfL oversee 50% of the advertising space in the borough.
-From 2020 to 2021 these restrictions will extend to all JCDecaux owned estate.
-This will mean HFSS restrictions across 80% of out of home (OOH) advertising space.
-The aim is for a 100% restriction by 2022.
+From 2020 to 2021 these restrictions extended to all JCDecaux owned estate.
+This -resulted in HFSS restrictions across 80% of out of home (OOH) advertising space.

 Advertising space for health campaigns

-Our public health campaigns will be co-produced with local communities.
-The Young Mayor’s team have worked with young people on our first campaign to influence local businesses and asking them to sign up to the Sugar Smart campaign.
+The health promotion campaigns were co-produced with local communities.
+The Young Mayor’s team worked with young people on our first campaign to influence local businesses and asking them to sign up to the Sugar Smart campaign.

 You can contact us on publichhealthteamlewisham.gov.uk.